 Overall the Vipec gets a B+ for year one results.
 It skis great, and it’s easy to get spoiled by the ability to shift-on-the-fly, not just from turn to tour, but also how easily climbing posts flip up or down.
 It’s light, and with the caveat that you need to double-check the toe pin gap, the safety release appears to work.
 It will take several seasons to confirm this, but in my experience, so far, it works.

 There are definitely some differences in how you get in and out of the binding that take a bit of adjustment if you’re coming from the Dynafit camp.
-It would be great if Diamir would add some sort of alignment chingas ala Dynafit’s Power Towers or G3′s toe bumpers, but patents probably make that unpalatable to the bottom line.
+It would be great if Diamir would add some sort of alignment chingas ala Dynafit’s Power Towers or G3′s toe bumpers, but patents probably make that unpalatable to the bottom line (Editor’s note: This has been addressed).
 Even so, it could make getting in easier and more reliable.
 Can potential icing issues be eliminated?
 Perhaps not so easily, especially considering that when you have humid snow, any binding can ice up somewhere.
 Even if icing issues are rare, be aware you might need to do a little field maintenance.

 If you can live with those caveats, and want lateral release at the toe with a 2-pin set up, Vipec is ready when you are.